-Coverage if you are under 65.
 You can qualify for Medicare Part A benefits if you are under 65 and you have end-stage renal disease (ESRD), permanent kidney failure that requires either ongoing dialysis or a transplant or you receive disability benefits because you have Amyotrophic Lateral Sclerosis (ALS) which is also known as Lou Gehrig’s disease.

-In addition, you must have received disability benefits from Social Security or the Railroad Retirement Board for at least 24 months.
+Also, if you have received disability benefits from Social Security or the Railroad Retirement board for at least 24 months, you can qualify.

 You are automatically enrolled in Part A and Part B after you get either of these disability benefits for 24 months, which do not need to be consecutive.
-You can also qualify if you worked the required amount of time under Social Security, the Railroad Retirement Board or as a government employee, or you are the spouse or dependent child of someone who meets these requirements.
+You can also qualify if you worked the required amount of time under Social Security, the Railroad Retirement Board, or as a government employee, or you are the spouse or dependent child of someone who meets these requirements.

 You can also qualify for free benefits if you receive or are eligible to receive Social Security benefits or Railroad Retirement benefits.
 This also applies if your spouse is eligible to receive either of these as well, even if the spouse is deceased or divorced from the person seeking coverage.

-Enrollment in Part A. If you already get Social Security or RailRoad Retirement Board benefits, then in most cases you will automatically get Part A and Part B coverage start the first day of the month you turn 65 years old.
+If you already get Social Security or Railroad Retirement Board benefits, then in most cases you will automatically get Part A and Part B coverage starting the first day of the month you turn 65 years old.
 You will get a “Welcome to Medicare” package that will be mailed to you about three months before you turn 65.
 This package will include your Medicare card, among other things.
 You will also be asked if you want to keep Part B coverage since there is a premium associated with this.

-If you’re under 65 and disabled, you’ll automatically get Part A and Part B after you get disability benefits from Social Security or from the Railroad Retirement Board for 24 months.
-You’ll get the same welcome package about three months before you 25 month of disability benefits.
+If you’re under 65 and disabled, you’ll automatically get Part A and Part B after you get disability benefits from Social Security or the Railroad Retirement Board for 24 months.
+You’ll get the same welcome package about three months before your 25th month of disability benefits.
 If you have ALS, you’ll automatically get Part A and Part B the same month your disability benefits begin.

 If you do not meet any of the requirements above, then you can sign up for Medicare benefits during your Initial Enrollment Period.
 This is the 7-month period that begins three months before the month you turn 65 and ends three months after the month you turn 65.